It had a far too brief lifetime of publication, and being a superb book, it deserves far more attention and mention than what it has gotten thus far.

 Now, that would certainly be a clear Limitation — he has got to plan quite a lot for making long, long journeys through time.
 In game terms this is a Delayed Limitation to his Time Travel Power worth -2FC.
 Reaching the edge of time is not that easy!

 Horace Hobson was a crazed scientist from around our times.
-He somehow managed to design a working time machine in a hidden cave.
+He somehow built a working time machine in a hidden cave.

 As he was exploring the area he was stopped by a Radiation Ranger monitoring the area for radioactivity.
 Hobson, unafraid, explained everything and showed the man, whose name was Ajon-4-CJ, his machine.
-Showing him undoubtedly proof of his identity and story, Ajon could do nothing but believe his story.
+Having been shown proof, Ajon could do nothing but believe his story.

 Then Ajon, in his turn, informed Hobson that mankind had moved underground into large underground cities due to excessive surface radioactivity (due to a past nuclear war?).
 Hobson had brought along some dimes and some gold, which he planned to use as future souvenirs and for future payment, respectively.

-Ajon informed him, however, that gold was worthless as too much of it had already been found as mankind moved underground, but the dimes were worth a fortune.
-Ajon proposed that they make partners and sell the dimes for a fortune, and Hobson readily agreed.
+Ajon informed him, however, that gold was worthless.
+Too much of it had already been found as mankind moved underground.
+But the dimes were worth a fortune.
+Ajon proposed that they make partners and sell the dimes, and Hobson readily agreed.

 They drove together to the vast underground city of Crescent City.
 Instead of filming the scenery Hobson’s mind was filled with greed.

-Hobson decided to make several trips, sell dimes and get immensively rich, taking payment in gold ingots (to the future vendor’s great surprise); the first transaction resulted in 90 kilos of gold.
+Hobson decided to make several trips, sell dimes and become immensely rich.
+He took payment in gold ingots (to the future vendor’s great surprise).
+The first transaction resulted in 90 kilos of gold.

-However, Hobson found that the pills and tablets that the future populations used for nourishment did not really work for him, and so he decided to cut his visit short to return home for some food and supplies.
+However, Hobson found that the pills and tablets that the future populations used for nourishment did not really work for him.
+So he decided to cut his visit short to return home for some food and supplies.

-When home again Hobson studied the accumulated engineering stress data and he found out that the machine could only survive one more round trip.
-That put a new spin on things, and so Hobson, out of greed, decided to cut out Ajon from the partnership to maximize his own profit.
+When home again Hobson studied the accumulated engineering stress data.
+He found out that the machine could only survive one more round trip.
+That put a new spin on things, and so Hobson, greedily decided to cut out Ajon from the partnership.

-And so, he returned back to the future, well prepared, only three days later, thus getting there four days ahead of his planned meeting with Ajon.
+And so, he returned back to the future, well prepared, only three days later.
+That was four days ahead of his planned meeting with Ajon.
 Hobson started walking back and forth between his machine and the city, selling dimes and carrying back gold as fast as possible.

-However, during the second day of this frenetic activity Ajon was out on patrol again in the area and registered the same aberrant readings that had led him to meet Hobson in the first place.
+However, during the second day of this frenetic activity Ajon was out on patrol again in the area.
+He detected the same aberrant readings that had led him to meet Hobson in the first place.

 Surprised, he found the machine returned to the cave.
-As he looked inside it he saw that it was filled with gold upon which he realized that Hobson was trying to cheat him out of their deal.
+As he looked inside it he saw that it was filled with gold.
+Ajon thus realized that Hobson was trying to cheat him out of their deal.

-Hobson had told him enough about the machine to know how it worked, and so he donned Hobson’s clothes, left behind, and went back in time to modern times.
+Hobson had told him enough about the machine to know how it worked.
+The ranger donned Hobson’s clothes, left behind, and went back in time to modern times.
 Just as he arrived in modern times the machine finally broke down, which left both Hobson and Ajon stuck in each other’s respective times!

-Hobson ended up as patient #6518 at the Crescent City Hospital where he kept on building a time machine in the workshop – hopelessly insane; however, he was only hammering steel beams with a maniacal stare, not a good ending for a man with such large ambitions!
+Hobson ended up as patient #6518 at the Crescent City Hospital where he kept on building a time machine in the workshop.
+However, being hopelessly insane, he was only hammering steel beams with a maniacal stare, not a good ending for a man with such large ambitions!

 Hobson is quite a frail, elderly male clad in stylish clothes.